dr-farhan/TE_CpG_density/README.md

 methylation.
 For TE analyses, interpret these values in the context of TE family, locus age, genomic context, assembly version, and interval length.

-## Behavioral details and limitations

-- Output files are created in the directory from which the command is run, not beside the input BED file.
-- Inputs from different directories that share a basename generate the same output names and can overwrite one another.
-- Chromosome names in the BED and FASTA must match (for example, `chr1` versus `1`).
-- Ambiguous reference bases contribute to interval length but not to C or G counts.
-- Invalid or out-of-range intervals are handled by BEDTools; inspect BEDTools messages when an interval cannot be evaluated.
-- Malformed `bedtools nuc` rows and rows without the expected columns are skipped, matching the original script behavior.

 ## Citation